FestPackd tips

 After 25,000+ steps on packed dirt, your feet and calves are wrecked by Day 2.
 Lightweight compression socks worn overnight (or even under your festival outfit) speed up recovery noticeably.
 The fashion sacrifice is invisible and your legs will feel years younger on Sunday.

-A small carabiner clips your water bottle to anything.
+A small carabiner is useful for your bottle

 Sounds minor, but having your bottle clipped to your belt loop or bag strap instead of carrying it in your hand frees you up completely.
 One less thing to think about, set down, and forget at a stage.